tmtmtm/bashible/docs/reset_base_dir.md

 #### reset_base_dir PATH

-Sets a base directory to the original (the same directory as where the script.ble resides in).
+Sets a base directory to the original base dir (i.e. the same directory as where the script resides in).

 Example: